Birdwatching in Palo Verde

 A 2-km trail along the marsh between the Biological Station and the ranger station of Finca Palo Verde affords excellent birdwatching.
 A great outlook point is the observation tower in the marshland.

 A boat tour along the Tempisque River is a popular way of exploring the bird life of the mangrove forests.
-Nesting colonies of boat-bill heron are easily spotted, along with little-blue herons, yellow-crowned herons and others.
-The Tempisque River has a 4-m rise and fall with the tide.
-Crocodiles and caimans can often be seen on its banks.
+Nesting colonies of » boat-bill herons are easily spotted, along with little-blue herons, yellow-crowned herons and others.
+The Tempisque River has a 4 meter rise and fall with the tide. » Crocodiles and caimans can often be seen on its banks.